flask-extensions/Flask-GoogleMaps/README.md

 ### Usage

-You can create the map in the view and then send to the template context or you can use the template functions and filters directly
+- You can create the map in the view and then send to the template context
+- you can use the template functions and filters directly

-#### View
+#### 1. View

 ```python
 from flask import Flask, render_template